OttieOtter

 Rock Stairs

 We capped off the morning's hike with a short stroll down the Trailway Spur to the Lake Mineral Wells State Park Amphitheater.
 The smell of fresh-cut grass filled the air.
-The grounds had been recently groomed for the weekend's events Name that Bird and Star Gazing.
+Workers were preparing the grounds for the upcoming weekend events, Name that Bird and Star Gazing.

 State Trailway